vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   including stitching with different PPQN values, dynamic instrument variants, used-only samples, modulation scaling, and channel-state boundaries.

+## Build snapshot indexes with their storage

+- Removed the private snapshot `Index` wrapper and `buildIndex` handoff.
+  Snapshot storage constructs its three lookup maps directly from its owned sources, assets, and collections.
+Lookup methods access those maps directly.
+- Shared immutable ownership and stable asset references are unchanged, as are invalid-ID filtering and first-entry lookup behavior.
+No public API changed.
+- Removed 16 production lines and one private type.
+Validation: warning-free Debug rebuild of all affected formats and applications; all 21 CTest targets pass (10.79 s), including snapshot sharing and retained-revision lifetimes.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual